LukeShortCloud/rootpages/src/virtualization/openstack.rst

 Ansible Playbooks (config-download)
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-The playbooks and variables used to deploy the Overcloud can be downloaded to the current working directory.
+The latest playbooks and variables used to deploy the Overcloud can be downloaded to the current working directory.

 .. code-block:: sh

     $ openstack overcloud config download

+All of that Ansible content is stored in a local git repository at ``/var/lib/mistral/overcloud/``.
+The log of the last config-download run is found at ``/var/lib/mistral/overcloud/ansible.log``.

 The ``deploy_steps_playbook.yaml`` file is the primary playbook that executes all of the deployment playbooks.